Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Friday, 18 January 2013

-James William Leigh Meeks was born in 1842 in Westerham Kent to Caroline Meeks.
-There was no father's name on the records and I am unable to locate James on the census before 1871 or his mother after 1841.
+James William Leigh Meeks was born in 1842 in Westerham, Kent to Caroline Meeks.
+There was no father's name recorded on the baptism record.
+On 17th October 1846 Caroline married Edward Stone, and agricultural labourer, in Westerham, Kent.

 Esther struggled with a drinking problem, on the 20th December 1890 she was charged with being drunk and incapable outside the Globe Public House in Oxford Street, and again on 10th September 1891, she had previously been before the bench on six charges of being 'hopelessly drunk.'
 On Thursday 5th December 1895 James Meeks started divorce proceeding against Esther siting an affair she had with a coal hauler named Bowley.
 This affair had apparently resulted in the birth of a stillborn child in the March of 1891.
 At the time of the hearing Esther was residing at Berkshire County Lunatic Asylum in Cholsey, later renamed Moulsford Asylum and then Fairmile Hospital.